Leaderboard

 3 points

-6. That seems sensible.
+That seems sensible.
 I've made a few mistakes with the magnets, but it's all part of the learning curve.
 It turned out that the glue wasn't attached very well to the paint either, and it peeled off really easily.
 From what I've heard of Shoe Goo, it's not supposed to be that easy, so I think I probably tried to remove it too early, and weakened the bonds.
 I'm giving it another go, and it's been curing for about 12 hours now. 🤞 I made a few modifications, too..
 Shortened the lower links by 3mm, therefore giving it the correct 280mm wheelbase (it was 282mm), and clocking the axle to try and sort out the reversing issue.
 Put M3 tubing around the threaded rods, so things are a lot more accurate underneath.
 Replaced the shocks with cheaper-than-chips Banggood shocks.
 They're listed as 100mm, but are actually 90mm, and they're really stiff, but that's a good thing - the old shocks were sagging under the weight of the hardbody.
 EDIT: Don't buy these shocks - they're terrible, badly made, leaky pieces of crud.
 Attached all the lighting to the D90, thanks to some LED clip things that came with the front bumper, and a spot of hot glue.
 I also removed the link from the light circuit to the throttle, which was working reversed.
 Bought a metal steering link rod wotsit, a metal servo horn, and a better servo.
-Naturally, it's now fixed itself. 🤔 I'd take a photo, but I'm not going anywhere near it for another 12 hours.😛
+Naturally, it's now fixed itself. 🤔 I'd take a photo, but I'm not going anywhere near it for another 12 hours.😛3 points

 3 points